ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial1.md

 Hope this short tutorial was useful to get the basics of file management.

-##Summary <a id="summary">
+## Summary <a id="summary-lab1">
 Congratulations!
-We just learned to use commands to manage our sf-salaries-2011-2013.csv and sf-salaries-2014.csv dataset files in HDFS.
+We just learned to use commands to manage our **sf-salaries-2011-2013.csv** and **sf-salaries-2014.csv** dataset files in HDFS.
 We learned to create, upload and list the the contents in our directories.
 We also acquired the skills to download files from HDFS to our local file system and explored a few advanced features of HDFS file management using the command line.

 ## Further Reading <a id="further-reading"></a>
 - [HDFS Overview](http://hortonworks.com/hadoop/hdfs/)